 The accident prompted officials to close U.S. Route 29 while emergency and hazardous materials crews cleaned up the site.

 The verdict of $60 million is the largest personal injury verdict in Virginia history and the largest mild traumatic brain injury verdict in world history.

 If you or a loved one has been injured and suffered traumatic brain injury as a result please contact Stephen Smith at the Brain Injury Law Center to protect your rights.
-Call us toll-free at (877) 840-3431 or via online contact form.
+Contact us at (757) 244-7000 or via online contact form.